Armine13/RoboticsProject/README.md

 ### About the package

-openni_launch: This package contains launch files for using OpenNI-compliant devices such as the Microsoft Kinect in ROS.
+'openni_launch': This package contains launch files for using OpenNI-compliant devices such as the Microsoft Kinect in ROS.

 freenect_launch: Similar with openni_launch.